arangodb/docs/3.10/arangosearch-nested-search.md

 }
 ```

-You would normally index the `dimensions` field and its sub-fields with a
+You would normally index the `dimensions` field and its sub-fields with an
-View definition like the following:
+`arangosearch` View definition like the following:

 ```json
 {